Triple-T/gradle-play-publisher/README.md

 GPP includes a bootstrap task that pulls down your existing listing and initializes everything for you.
 To use it, run `./gradlew bootstrap`.

+> Note: if you have a pre-existing `play` folder, it will be reset.

 ### Directory structure

 GPP follows the Android Gradle Plugin's source set